ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 # Overview {#overview}

-This specification describes two modes of use for HPKE in JWE:
+This specification defines two modes of use for HPKE in JWE:

   *  HPKE JWE Integrated Encryption, where HPKE is used to encrypt the plaintext.
   *  HPKE JWE Key Encryption, where HPKE is used to encrypt a content encryption key (CEK) and the CEK is subsequently used to encrypt the plaintext.